Becoming Catholic! Order of Christian Initiation for Adults

 "My journey through RCIA was a great experience.
 The presentations by our spiritual leaders and group discussions provided new perspectives on my daily spirituality.
 The Easter Vigil Mass was both an amazing and emotional experience.
 It truly marked the beginning of a new spiritual life for not only myself, but also my soon to be husband.
 I recommend the RCIA program to all of those who have been called to the Catholic faith."

-— Mandy, RCIA Participant
+— Mandy, OCIA Participant

 "About five years ago, I made the best decision, I enrolled in RCIA at St. Stephen the Martyr and was confirmed Catholic.
 Prior to enrolling, I felt hopeless about a situation in my life.
 I decided I needed help from God to address those feelings, but I didn’t know how to do so.
 I had always wanted to be confirmed, but I never took the time to do it.
 I received Baptism, Reconciliation and the Eucharist as a child, but lacked the Sacrament of Confirmation.
 I believe God gave me the courage to enroll in the Fall session that year.